TopperDEL/uplink.net/README.md

 ## Build (MacOS)

-For this task you need a Mac.
-The procedure is basically the same:
+For this task you need a Mac (oh Apple, you drive me nuts).
+The procedure is basically the same as for linux above:
 * install go
 * install git
-* clone the uplink-c-repo
+* clone the forked uplink-c-repo
-* add the 4 files mentioned above
-* build using the following command:
+* run the build-command:
 ```
-go build -buildmode c-shared -o storj_uplink.dylib
+sh build-macos-ios.sh
 ```

+Place the resulting storj_uplink.dylib from the build/macos-folder to the runtimes/osx-x64/native-folder under uplink.Net.
-Place the resulting file in the runtimes/osx-x64/native-folder.
+Place the resulting libstorj_uplink.dylib from the build-root-folder to the runtimes/ios/native- AND the libs/ios-folder under uplink.Net.

 ## Testing